MathematicalDessert/-tunnel-vision/README.md

 # tunnel-vision
-Native desktop screen-sharing application written in Rust
+Open-source native desktop screen-sharing application with privacy in mind.